-The Johari Window is a communication model that is used to improve understanding between individuals, and composed by four quadrants.
+The Johari Window is a communication model used to improve understanding between individuals, and composed by four sections.

 Blind area: represents things about you that you aren’t aware of, but that are known by others.